moisbo/ocfl-js/README.md

 ## What we've got so far

-The inventory function in index.js builds the manifest and OCFL inventory for a directory.
+- The inventory function in index.js builds the manifest and OCFL inventory for a directory.

+- The starter of a class Repository

+    - test with `npm test`